-This year’s Summit will feature a series of Skills-Building Workshops, which aim to expand Fellows’ experience with key 21st-century skills and approaches through intensive, hands-on sessions led by leaders and innovators in diverse fields.
+The 2018 Summit featured a series of Skills-Building Workshops, which aimed to expand Fellows’ experience with 21st-century skills and approaches through intensive, hands-on sessions led by leaders and innovators in diverse fields.

-Workshops will focus on enhancing Fellows’ technical skills, relevant no matter which professional track or technical sector they are in, and will embrace a blended learning approach that combines substantive presentation and information sharing with participatory components that ensure Fellows can visualize and practice these new skills.
-Facilitators will be encouraged to share tools that Fellows can access anywhere, which they can bring back to your home institutions to share with their colleagues and incorporate into their individual or institutional approaches where relevant.
+Workshops focused on enhancing Fellows’ technical skills, relevant no matter which professional track or technical sector they are in, and embraced a blended learning approach that combined substantive presentation and information sharing with participatory components.
+Facilitators were encouraged to share tools that Fellows can access anywhere, which they could bring back to their home institutions to share with colleagues and incorporate into their individual or institutional approaches where relevant.

 Workshops and Facilitators

 Ryan LaPrairie, Mission Critical Development

 Adaptive Project Management employs real world examples, insights, tools, templates and tips to assist managers and leaders in their daily supervisory work whether managing a program/project or your unit team.
 This is a participatory course filled with opportunities to apply new learning to overcome challenges and issues in managing successful projects and building successful organizational strategies.

 Whether you are a leader in government, a business owner, or the head of a civil society organization, public speaking is essential to exercising leadership.
 Public speaking skills will help you run for office, pitch for funding, or inspire an audience to change the world.
 In this interactive skill-building session, you will learn immediately applicable techniques to speak with confidence and authenticity and you will be inspired to find your authentic voice and your courage to speak.

 Tanya Sethi and Soren Patterson, AidData